lightbend/fdp-sample-applications/README-DEVELOPERS.md

 # KillrWeather - Developers

 These instructions describe how to build KillrWeather and deploy it yourself.
+To run the prebuilt images in Lightbend's DockerHub account, see the README.md for instructions.

 ## Build the code